Narcissistic Abuse Overview

 Healing is a challenging and transformative process that requires self-care, support, and self-reflection.
 The first step is acknowledging and validating your experience, understanding that the abuse was real and that your feelings are valid.
 It’s common to struggle with self-doubt and internalize blame, so remind yourself that you deserve healing and support.

 Seeking support from trusted friends, family, or support groups can be beneficial.
 Surround yourself with individuals who can provide empathy, validation, and understanding.
-Consider seeking therapy from a mental health professional who specializes in trauma and abuse recovery.
-They can guide you through the healing process, offer coping strategies, and help you rebuild your sense of self-worth and trust.
+Consider seeking therapy from a mental health professional specializing in trauma and abuse recovery.
+They can guide you through the healing process, offer coping strategies, and help you rebuild your self-worth and trust.

 Establishing and enforcing boundaries is crucial for your healing.
-Reclaim your boundaries and learn to communicate and uphold them assertively.
-This may involve setting limits on contact with the narcissistic abuser, establishing boundaries with others, and prioritizing your well-being.
-Focus on self-care activities that promote your physical, emotional, and mental well-being.
-Engage in activities that bring you joy, practice mindfulness or meditation, prioritize restful sleep, eat nutritious meals, and engage in regular exercise.
+Reclaim your limitations and learn to communicate and uphold them assertively.
+This may involve limiting contact with the narcissistic abuser, establishing boundaries with others, and prioritizing your well-being.
+Focus on self-care activities promoting physical, emotional, and mental well-being.
+Engage in activities that bring you joy, practice mindfulness or meditation, prioritize restful sleep, eat nutritious meals, and exercise regularly.

 World-class, Accredited, 5-Star Reviewed, Effective Mental Health Dual Diagnosis Programs.
 Complete Integrated Inpatient Rehab with Free Post Discharge Therapy Planning.CALL (855) 940-6125